Laurel Clark

 Laurel Blair Clark (née Salton; March 10, 1961 – February 1, 2003) was an American NASA astronaut, medical doctor, United States Navy captain, and Space Shuttle mission specialist.
 She died along with her six fellow crew members in the Space Shuttle Columbia disaster.
 Clark was posthumously awarded the Congressional Space Medal of Honor.

-Early and personal life
+Early life and education

 Clark was born in Ames, Iowa, but considered Racine, Wisconsin, her hometown.
-Clark was a member of the Gamma Phi Beta sorority at the University of Wisconsin–Madison and held a Federal Communications Commission (FCC) issued Technician Class amateur radio license with the call sign KC5ZSU.
+She graduated from William Horlick High School in Racine, Wisconsin in 1979.
+She enrolled at the University of Wisconsin–Madison, where she received a Bachelor of Science degree in zoology in 1983, and a Doctor of Medicine in 1987.
+Clark was also a member of the Gamma Phi Beta sorority at the university.
+She held a Federal Communications Commission (FCC) issued Technician Class amateur radio license with the call sign KC5ZSU.

-Clark is survived by her husband, fellow former U.S. Navy captain and NASA flight surgeon Dr. Jonathan Clark (who was part of an official NASA panel that prepared the final 400-page report about the Space Shuttle Columbia disaster), and son Iain who was born in 1996.